DepriFromEarth/hdd-survival-guide/README.md

 - EXT4

-First, we want to check if we should even defrag
+First, we want to check if we should even defrag.

 Open up a terminal and type